facebookresearch/LaMCTS/README.md

 # Latent Action Monte Carlo Tree Search (LA-MCTS)

 LA-MCTS is a new MCTS based derivative-free meta-solver.
-It learns to partition the search space, so that solvers such as Bayesian optimization or evolutionary algorithms can focus on a smaller region to find better solutions with fewer samples🌟.
+It learns to partition the search space, so that solvers such as Bayesian optimization or evolutionary algorithms can focus on a smaller region to find better solutions with fewer samples.

+Please 🌟star🌟 the repo if you like our work, thank you.

 # Contributors
 Linnan Wang (First Author), Yuandong Tian (Principal Investigator), Yiyang Zhao, Saining Xie, Teng Li and Rodrigo Fonesca.